Fast chess: Overview

 A fast chess game can be further divided into several categories, which are primarily distinguished by the selection of time controls.
 Games may be played with or without time increments per move.

 Rapid (FIDE), quick (USCF), or active

 Time controls for each player in a game of rapid chess are, according to FIDE, more than 10 minutes but less than 60 minutes.
 Rapid chess can be played with or without time increments for each move.
 When time increments are used, a player can automatically gain, for instance, ten more seconds on the clock after each move.
-When time increments are used, the total time per player for a 60-move game must be more than 10 minutes but less than 60 minutes.
 Rapid chess was called active chess by FIDE between 1987 and 1989.

 For the FIDE World Rapid Championship, each player has 15 minutes plus 10 seconds additional time per move starting from move 1.

 Blitz

 Time controls for each player in a game of blitz chess are, according to FIDE, 10 minutes or less per player.
 This can be played with or without an increment or delay per move, made possible by the adoption of digital clocks.
 Three minutes with a two-second increment is preferred.
 In the case of time increments, the total time per player for a 60-move game must be 10 minutes or less (hence averaging 10 seconds or less per move).

 For the FIDE World Blitz Championship, each player has 3 minutes plus 2 additional seconds per move, starting from move 1.